BIMIB-DISCo/SARS-CoV-2-IHMV/README.md

 SARS-CoV-2-IHMV
 =================

-In this repository we provide: A) A set of scripts to perform variant calling from Illumina SARS-CoV-2 raw sequencing data.
-B) R scripts to reproduce Step #1 of the VERSO pipeline on Dataset #1 of the original article.
-C) A Jupyter notebook to reproduce Step #2 of the VERSO pipeline on Dataset #1 of the original article.

-Please feel free to contact us if you have problems running our scripts at daniele.ramazzotti1@gmail.com or d.maspero@campus.unimib.it.
+The repository is structured in two main folders:

+*VERSO*
-Reference: "Quantification of intra-host genomic diversity of SARS-CoV-2 allows a high-resolution characterization of viral evolution and reveals functionally convergent variants".
-Daniele Ramazzotti, Fabrizio Angaroni, Davide Maspero, Carlo Gambacorti-Passerini, Marco Antoniotti, Alex Graudenzi, Rocco Piazza.
+This folder include the scripts to reproduce the analyses included in the article: "Quantification of intra-host genomic diversity of SARS-CoV-2 allows a high-resolution characterization of viral evolution and reveals functionally convergent variants" by Daniele Ramazzotti, Fabrizio Angaroni, Davide Maspero, Carlo Gambacorti-Passerini, Marco Antoniotti, Alex Graudenzi, Rocco Piazza.
 Preprint available at https://www.biorxiv.org/content/10.1101/2020.04.22.044404v2

+*MUTATIONAL_SIGNATURES*
+This folder include the scripts to reproduce the analyses included in the article: "Mutational signatures and heterogeneous host response revealed via large-scale characterization of SARS-CoV-2 genomic diversity", by Alex Graudenzi, Davide Maspero, Fabrizio Angaroni, Rocco Piazza, Daniele Ramazzotti.
+Preprint available at : https://www.biorxiv.org/content/10.1101/2020.07.06.189944v1)